Get Running, Keep Running - Top Tips To Keep You Motivated

 • Use music to run to – get some headphones and build a running playlist of your favourite tunes.

-For every runner, no matter how fast, how slow or how far the run, there will for certain be peaks and troughs, high days and low days, but remember there’s no such thing as a bad run, only one that maybe didn’t feel quite as good as the one before, but it was still a run and any run is positive.
+For every runner, no matter how fast, how slow or how far the run, there will always be peaks and troughs, high days and low days, but remember there’s no such thing as a bad run, only one that maybe didn’t feel quite as good as the one before, but it was still a run and any run is positive.

 Fighting an illness, not eating the right food, having a bit too much alcohol the day before, not wearing the right clothes – there are lots of factors which conspire to make a run not as fulfilling as a previous one.